Scholarships & financial aid

 Available to undergraduate students in their second year or above who are experiencing sudden, unexpected financial need.
 This is a one-time award for students with preference given to those closer to completing their studies.
-Generally, recipients of Tuition Waivers cases are those students whose financial situations will be resolved in the near future.
+Generally, recipients of Tuition Assistance cases are those students whose financial situations will be resolved in the near future.
 Applications for this award are sent out at the start of Fall and Spring semesters.

 The Rowe Fund was endowed through a bequest from Dr. Leo Stanton Rowe, who served as Director General of the Pan American Union (the precursor of the OAS), from 1920 until his death in 1946.
 Dr. Rowe devoted his life to furthering understanding and integration among the countries of the Americas, particularly through higher education.
 Application information can be found on the Organization of American States website.

 The Nelle M. Signor Graduate Scholarships in International Relations are awarded to outstanding doctoral students conducting dissertation research abroad.
 Preference is given to students studying international relations, although students of all disciplines are encouraged to apply, provided that their research includes an international dimension.

 These $2,000 scholarships enable doctoral students to conduct field research outside of the U.S. Funds are administered to the recipient's student account through the Office of Financial Aid and may be used for travel and other research-related expenses.
 The scholarships are funded through a generous gift from the late Nelle M. Signor.
 Applicants must be University of Illinois Urbana-Champaign doctoral students in fields involving international relations who have completed coursework and preliminary exams by the proposed travel date.
 Due to the wishes of the donor, preference will be given to unmarried applicants.
 Married applicants may still apply, however, as both married and unmarried applicants have been awarded in previous application cycles.

 The application may be found on the Illinois International website.